 662-2.02 POLYETHYLENE DUCT SYSTEM.
 Install a polyethylene duct system in which to pull the interconnect cable.
-Deleted Text .
+The Department will not permit the installation of the polyethylene conduit in a plowed trench.

 Furnish a Type III polyethylene duct made from ultra high molecular weight, high-density, polyethylene (PE) pipe, with a tensile yield strength of 3,200 psi when tested in accordance with ASTM D 638.